 8. Wealth replacement life insurance trust to protect heirs

-The government has had a long-standing public policy to strongly support charities.
+The government has had a long-standing public policy of strongly supporting charities.
 As such, the tax code has given favorable treatment to certain types of charitable giving.
 The charitable remainder trust is an excellent example of a vehicle with numerous tax advantages to the donors.
-It is an exciting tool where the donor, charitable organizations and the donor’s heirs all greatly benefit from the use of these special kinds of trusts.
+It is an exciting tool where the donor, charitable organizations, and the donor’s heirs all greatly benefit from the use of these special kinds of trusts.
 Many of these advantages will be explained in this chapter.

 WHAT IS A CHARITABLE REMAINDER TRUST?

 A charitable remainder trust is formed when a person places certain assets in a special type of trust.
 The individual can receive income from the trust assets.
 Upon the donor’s death, the assets go to a designated charity.
 Part of the income from the trust is used to purchase life insurance.
 The proceeds from the life insurance go to a designated heir or heirs who receive the money without incurring any estate tax liability.

 A. Types of Charitable Remainder Trusts